The 25 Best Core Exercises For Runners

 What Exactly Is The Core?

-The core includes the whole series of muscles connecting the pelvis, spine, and trunk to each other and the rest of the body.
+The core includes the whole series of muscles connecting the pelvis, spine, and trunk and the rest of the body.
 Stretching from the diaphragm and pelvis to the hips and back, these interconnected core muscles provide stability, strength, and power to your upper and lower body.

-• Transverse abdominis—interval core muscles that wrap around your spine and sides
+• Transverse abdominis—internal core muscles that wrap around your spine and sides.

-• Rectus abdominis—what most people assume when they hear the word “abs.”
+• Rectus abdominis—what most people assume when they hear “abs.”

 • Other muscles include the glutes, scapula, flexors, and pelvic floor.